githeshuai/sg_software/README.md

 ## Changelog

+**v0.0.5 - 2014 May 19**

++ fixed: The plug-in no longer hangs when launching various Applications using Toolkit.
+This problem was previously affecting 3ds Max & Hiero under certain conditions as well as custom wrapper scripts that output large amounts of debug during execution
++ fixed: Files containing non-ascii characters are now supported correctly when using local file linking.
+Previously these could cause instability when linked/opened.

 **v0.0.4 - 2013 July 30**

 + fixed: Revert to CreateProcess to avoid security messages when running Tank off of a mount not tagged as intranet